Feature Intensity Mapping: Polycyclic Aromatic Hydrocarbon Emission from All Galaxies Across Cosmic Time: Discussion

 These measurements will offer new insights into star formation and ISM physics across cosmic history.
 The relative strengths of different PAH features can inform us about dust properties, such as grain size distribution and composition, as well as the interstellar environment in which the dust is embedded \citep[e.g.,][]{Maragkoudakis:2020, Draine:2021}.
 By accessing the galaxies beyond the most extremely luminous, PAH feature intensity mapping provides a way to quantify the buildup of PAHs in normal star-forming galaxies and to compare these timescales to the star-formation history and the metal enrichment history of the Universe over cosmic time.

+Although the detectability of the 3.4 $\mu$m aliphatic feature with SPHEREx is marginal with our model, a constraint on the aliphatic-to-aromatic ratio (traced by the 3.4 and 3.3~$\mu$m intensity ratio) across a broad redshift range would enable studies of the evolution of the ISM.
+In particular, this ratio constrains the relative abundances of aromatic and aliphatic bonds, which are key indicators of the carbon budget and its evolution over cosmic time.
+The aliphatic-to-aromatic ratio is observed to decrease with increasing intensity of the far-ultraviolet radiation field \citep{Joblin:1996, Pilleri:2015}, since aliphatic bonds are more susceptible to destruction through photon-driven processing.
+Previous studies of the aliphatic-to-aromatic ratio outside the Milky Way have been largely limited to nearby galaxies \citep[e.g.,][]{Yamagishi:2012, Lai:2020}.
+With the advent of JWST, however, this diagnostic can now be extended to higher redshifts \citep[$z\sim0.2-0.5$;][]{Lyu:2025}.
+Our feature intensity mapping technique provides a complementary probe to the averaged measurements from all galaxies, while JWST focuses on individual targets.

-In addition to auto- and cross-correlations within the same survey, synergy with external datasets provides powerful avenues for probing galaxy physics in the cosmic background.
+In addition to auto and cross correlations within the same survey, synergy with external datasets provides powerful avenues for probing galaxy physics in the cosmic background.
 For example, by cross-correlating SPHEREx channel maps with galaxy catalogs, one can extract the aggregate galaxy SEDs, including continuum emission and spectral features such as lines and PAHs, as a function of wavelength and redshift \citep{Cheng:2022}.
 Furthermore, joint analyses of the PAH background mapped by SPHEREx or PRIMA with LIM surveys targeting different spectral lines (e.g., [\ion{C}{2}] or CO) can give a more comprehensive census of galaxy physics by simultaneously probing multiple phases of the ISM through distinct tracers \citep{Sun:2019}.

-In addition, similar to line intensity mapping, PAHs can serve as tracers of the 3D density field, providing a novel probe of large-scale structure at redshifts well beyond the reach of traditional galaxy surveys.
+In addition, similar to LIM, PAHs can serve as tracers of the 3D density field, providing a novel probe of LSS at redshifts well beyond the reach of traditional galaxy surveys.